apache/spark/UPDATING.md

 ## Airflow Master

+### Additional arguments passed to BaseOperator cause an exception

+Previous versions of Airflow took additional arguments and displayed a message on the console.
+When the message was not noticed by users, it caused very difficult to detect errors.

+In order to restore the previous behavior, you must set an ``True`` in  the ``allow_illegal_arguments`` option of section ``[operators]`` in the ``airflow.cfg`` file.
+In the future it is possible to completely delete this option.

 ### Simplification of the TriggerDagRunOperator

 The TriggerDagRunOperator now takes a `conf` argument to which a dict can be provided as conf for the DagRun.